eduardodefreitascosta/ZIdispersal/README.md

-## This is a paper describying two zero-inflated-right-censored regression models (Weibull and gamma) for wild boar displacement.
+## This is a paper describying two zero-inflated-right-censored regression models (Weibull and gamma) for wild boar displacement :boar:.

 ## The paper is available online: